 Reforms to protect access to justice after applications to Strasbourg highlight unreasonably long legal proceedings

-Aleksandar Caminski was attacked by five people.
+Aleksandar Čaminski was attacked by five people.
 Charges were brought against the suspects, but it took 11 years for them to be brought to trial.
-The Strasbourg court found that this delay was unreasonably long.
+The European court found that this delay was unreasonably long.
 Along with other cases, this helped bring about significant changes to cut the length of proceedings in the former Yugoslav Republic of Macedonia.

 Factsheets on the case-law of the European Court of Human Rights: